 I have been making this Cranberry Pie recipe (also known as Nantucket Pie) since I was about 22.
 I vividly remember reading a story in Gourmet Magazine back then about the holidays in New England and in the story sitting there in the middle of a paragraph was Nantucket Pie.
 No real recipe was given, not in a format anyway.
 I highlighted it and made it as soon as I saw the first bag of cranberries pop up that season.

-I have been making it ever since.
+Ever since I have been making it and am “know’ for it.
 I have made this Cranberry Pie for friends, family, and neighbors.
 It’s traveled to Connecticut and New York.
 Once someone has a slice they find me and ask for the recipe, lol!
 It’s one of the most requested recipes from people in my circle of life.

 Plus it’s so pretty and just 6 ingredients!!
 The bummer is that my kids both have a nut allergy, so they have never enjoyed this.
 This Cranberry Pie is SO simple!
 It was one of the first recipes I posted here on Souffle Bombay when I started this website; I thought it was time to highlight it again.
 I have seen it pop up on the internet since I first posted it however, people seem to leave it upside-down…They don’t flip it as what I read way back then indicated you do.
 Why would you hide that beautiful color?